Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Architecture of a WaaS broker

-Figure \ref{fig:WaaS} illustrates the architecture of a typical WaaS broker.
-As shown, there are three main actors in the system: \textit{users}, \textit{cloud provider(s)}, and the \textit{WaaS broker}.
+Figure \ref{fig:WaaS} illustrates the architecture of a typical WaaS broker, as proposed based on both academic literature \cite{saeedizade2024scientific, adhikari2019survey, hilman2020multiple, 1, 2, 38, 49, 32, 57, 8, 53, 59} and real-world implementations \cite{deelman2019evolution, Airavata}.
+As shown, there are three main actors in the system: \textit{users}, \textit{cloud service provider(s)}, and the \textit{WaaS broker}.
 The process begins when users send one or more workflows to the WaaS broker.
-A workflow can be represented using a DAG, where each node corresponds to a task, and each edge represents a data or control dependency between two tasks.
+A workflow is usually represented as a \textit{Directed Acyclic Graph (DAG)}, where nodes denote tasks and edges capture data or control dependencies between them.
 This dependency indicates that a child task can only begin execution once its parent task(s) has completed and the child task has received the necessary output data.
 Additionally, users can often specify QoS parameters, such as deadlines and maximum budgets, for executing the workflow through a Service Level Agreement (SLA).
 In some cases, the broker may agree to a (monetary) penalty if the SLA is violated.